bmlt-enabled/bmlt-satellite-driver/README.md

 of the BMLT (Basic Meeting List Toolbox).

 It is a class that handles the controller layer in the BMLT client/server system.
-This class will deal with all HTTP interactions, and uses the XML interface of the BMLT root server to operate.
+This class will deal with all HTTP interactions, and uses the JSON interface of the BMLT root server to operate.

 It is designed to provide a functional interface to a communication infrastructure for BMLT satellites.
-It communicates with the root server using the XML variant of the REST interface.
+It communicates with the root server using the JSON variant of the REST interface.

 This class will not use a class to hold transactions or parameters.
 This is because [the